GOLD PROSPECTING

 What is a gold placer deposit?

 Over the course of many years, heavy rains have eroded the mountains containing the gold strata or gold lode ore.
 As the mountains turned into hills through the erosion process, the gold lode ore was eroded and washed down from the hills and into runoff streams and creeks.
 The gold washed into these streams and creeks is considered placer gold deposits.
 Gold will be pushed down the creeks by the force of water and will eventually settle down to bedrock.
 However, during especially heavy rainfall events and major floods, the gold may be pushed even further down the stream.
 The gold will also settle out at spots in the creeks and stream where the stream water velocity slows significantly, thereby dropping the gold to the bottom of the stream, such as river bends, sand bars and deep holes in the stream bottom or where the stream suddenly widens out.
 Bedrock that has depressions, may hold rich pockets of gold as well as bedrock that is fissured.
-Well rounded placer gold is a sign that the gold has traveled far form the mother lode, while gold that is angular or nuggets or grains that contain quartz or other brittle minerals may be close to their source of gold from the hills.
+Well rounded placer gold is a sign that the gold has traveled far from the mother lode, while gold that is angular or nuggets or grains that contain quartz or other brittle minerals may be close to their source of gold from the hills.

 Where do I look to find gold placer deposits?